an7708/prodesk-capstone-project---VitalSync/README.md

 ## Data Scoping and Privacy Model

 The absence of a global administrator role in this system is a deliberate privacy decision, not a scope reduction.
-This section documents how patient data privacy is enforced architecturally so that it is clear the protection exists at the data layer and not just the interface layer.
+This section documents how patient data privacy is enforced architecturally so that it is clear that the protection exists at the data layer and not just the interface layer.

 Every API endpoint that returns patient data — medical history, prescriptions, profile information — runs a scope verification step before executing the main database query.
 This verification checks that the authenticated user is either the patient themselves, or a doctor who has at least one appointment with that patient where the appointment status is `confirmed` or `completed`.
 This check is implemented as a dedicated `scopeGuard` middleware function that runs on the route before the controller function is reached.

 For example, when a doctor requests `GET /api/patients/:id/history`, the `scopeGuard` middleware queries the `Appointments` collection for a document where `doctorId` equals the authenticated user's ID, `patientId` equals the requested patient ID, and `status` is either `confirmed` or `completed`.
-If no such appointment exists, the server returns `403 Forbidden` and the controller that fetches the medical records is never executed.
+If no such appointment exists, the server returns `403 Forbidden,` and the controller that fetches the medical records is never executed.

-This means that even if a valid doctor JWT token were used to make a direct API call bypassing the frontend entirely, the server would still refuse to return any patient data outside that doctor's direct care.
+This means that even if a valid doctor JWT token were used to make a direct API call by passing the frontend entirely, the server would still refuse to return any patient data outside that doctor's direct care.
 Navigation items being hidden in the UI is a user experience decision.
 The `scopeGuard` middleware is the actual security boundary.

 No role in the system has access to a list of all patients, all appointments system-wide, or all prescriptions.
 Every query is anchored to the authenticated user's own ID, either as the patient owner of the data or as the verified treating doctor with a confirmed appointment relationship.